lineick/lineick.github.io/_posts/2024-07-14-Fluesterpost.md

 If every person implements God's values and aligns their behavior with God's behavior, we resolve game-theoretical dilemmas and improve the well-being of all.

 God is a projection of socially optimal behaviors to ensure the well-being of society.
-Thus, we allow God to emerge by adopting his values ([Cardinal Values](https://youtu.be/JCq6qnxhAc0?t=2205)) and implementing him as a transcendent "exoself" spanning its believer's minds.
+Thus, we allow God to emerge by adopting his values ([The seven virtues](https://en.wikipedia.org/wiki/Seven_virtues)) and implementing him as a transcendent "exoself" spanning its believer's minds.

 He acts through all who believe in him (omnipotent) and operates through their minds (omniscient).